Youth Soccer Coaching Manual for an Instructional Soccer Program

 Each Instructional Soccer Program session consists of individual coaches directing their own practices within one of a number of “grids” laid out on a game field.
 Each grid is approximately 20 yards by 30 yards.
 The grids are delineated by flags at each corner and discs and cones to mark the perimeter.
 There is a space approximately five yards wide between each grid and a “service aisle” down the middle.
 The Club provides additional discs and cones for use within the grid and “pinnies” or vests which may be used to designate different players for drills or scrimmages.

 Players are expected to bring their own balls to practice.
 Coaches are encouraged to provide their own ball to be used for demonstrations.
-Coaches may also purchase additional discs, cones, balls, and/or an equipment bag from local soccer or sports stores, to supplement those provided by the Club, if needed for drills.
+Coaches may also purchase additional discs, cones, balls, an equipment bag, and/or portable goals from local soccer stores or on-line, to supplement those provided by the Club, if needed for drills.

 The grid determines the area to which a team is restricted.
 The drills and fun games described later in this manual are not necessarily designed to take up the whole space within the grid.
 In fact, many of them are most effective, especially for the younger age groups, when they are performed in a more restricted area.
 Smaller areas can be established with cones or discs and enforced by parent helpers.